saimahesh-ai/csce5218DL/README.md

-# csce5222feature_engg. this will have my assignments related to feature engineering
+# csce5218DL. this will have my assignments related to deep learning